kimh/clojure-by-example/source/index.md

 ## Remove element

 How to remove a value from a list?
-You can't really remove a value from list in Clojure.
-That's not what list is supposed to do.
+You can't really remove a value from a list in Clojure.
+That's not what lists are supposed to do.
-If you are writing a program that needs to remove items from collection, you should use other type of collection such as vectors or sets.
+If you are writing a program that needs to remove items from a collection, you should use a different type of data structure such as a vector or set.

 # Vectors

-You can think of vectors as efficient and useful version of lists.
-It's more practical data storage of multiple values than lists.
+You can think of vectors as a more efficient and useful version of lists.
+It's more practical to store multiple values in a vector.

 ## Literal